On this page

-- Room air currents (which are usually taken at 50 fpm (feet per minute) minimum and may be much higher).
+- Room air currents (which are usually considered 50 fpm (feet per minute), but may be much higher).

 - Rapid air movement caused by spot cooling and heating equipment.

-Most of the capture velocities are around 100 feet per minute (fpm).
+Where the contaminant is released with practically no other air currents in a room, the recommended capture velocity is generally around 0.5 m/s (100 feet per minute (fpm)).
 How fast is 100 fpm?
 Blowing lightly on your hand so that you can just barely feel air movement is about 100 fpm.
 It is easy to see how it will take very little air movement from other sources to affect how well a hood can capture contaminants.
 (See Figure 6).

-The shape of the hood and its size, location, and rate of airflow each play an important role in design considerations.
-Each type of hood also has specific design requirements, but several general principles apply to all hoods:
+The shape of the hood, its size, location, and rate of airflow each play an important role in design considerations.
+Each type of hood has specific design requirements, but several general principles apply to all hoods:

 - The air should travel from source of the contaminant and into the hood with enough velocity (speed) to adequately capture the contaminant.